-The applicant presented an earlier concept at a conference session with Town Council on September 27, 2021 and a work session with the Planning Commission on October 13, 2021.
+The applicant presented an earlier concept at a conference session with Town Council on September 27, 2021 and at a work session with the Planning Commission on October 13, 2021.
 The concept at that time included 30 single-floor residences in 15 individual buildings.
-The following were issues discussed during both sessions:
+The issues discussed during both sessions are outlined in the staff report for the October 24, 2022 hearing.